 During the course of vacuum glazing manufacture, the air in the space between the two panes of glass is extracted to create a vacuum via the extraction point (as opposed to filling the space with air or gas).
 Even a small vacuum is effective in reducing the conduction and convection heat losses, so the gap between the two panes can be reduced to just 0.2mm.
 The result is an excellent thermal performance from a unit that is only slightly thicker than a single pane of glass.

-Why incorporate Vacuum glazing into Safetyline Jalousie louvres
+Why incorporate vacuum glazing into Safetyline Jalousie louvre windows

-There’s no doubt that louvres provide more airflow than most other windows so are an obvious choice to provide ventilation and cooling.
+There is no doubt that louvre windows provide more airflow than most other windows so are an obvious choice to provide ventilation and cooling.
 Due to the continued evolution of standards and regulations around energy efficiency, improvement to construction methods and greater consumer expectations, the demand for double glazed louvre systems has been growing in recent years.

-There are only a few double glazed louvre products available to Australian consumers at present.
-Unfortunately, all are manufactured offshore, come with a very high price tag and while they offer excellent thermal performance, they don’t necessarily meet other requirements such as balustrade compliance and fall prevention.
+There are only a few double-glazed louvre windows available to Australian consumers at present.
+Unfortunately, all are manufactured offshore, come with a very high price tag, and while they offer excellent thermal performance, they do not necessarily meet other requirements such as balustrade compliance and fall prevention.
 Safetyline Jalousie’s vacuum glass louvre window will provide an alternative solution at an affordable price, with the ability to improve energy efficiency all year round and with the same design capabilities as the original JX Safetyline Jalousie louvre window.